apiad/threads/README.md

 > On select Mondays I write threads about some of the greatest ideas in AI and computer science in general.

-- Language models are the hotest topic in ML right now. https://twitter.com/alepiad/status/1440601793415634944
+- Language models are one of the hotest topic in machine learning and particularly in NLP. https://twitter.com/alepiad/status/1440601793415634944

 ## Theoretical topics